 As your child’s myopia progresses and worsens, their risk of developing vision-threatening eye diseases later is significantly increased.

 The chances of developing permanent vision loss from glaucoma, macular degeneration or retinal disease increases by 10x – even if your myopia isn’t that severe!

-Treatment Options for Myopia
+Treatment with Myopia Management